Authorisations for surface water, overland flow and non-associated underground water

 Development approvals for water-related works

 Water-related works, such as water bores, wells or dams, may need a development approval under the Planning Act 2016 if located outside of the resource tenure.
-These are administered by the Department of State Development, Manufacturing, Infrastructure and Planning.
+These are administered by the Department of State Development and Infrastructure.

 Summary of requirements